hilalturkaslan/Class_2/README.md

-classification is a ai study case
+classification is for ai study case